xavierjefferson/Hangfire.EntityFramework/README.md

 }
 ```
 Description of optional parameters:
+( As of 2024-06-24, these options are not implemented yet, but are planned in future)
 - `TransactionIsolationLevel` - transaction isolation level.
 Default is Serializable.
 - `QueuePollInterval` - job queue polling interval.
 Default is 15 seconds.
 - `JobExpirationCheckInterval` - job expiration check interval (manages expired records).
 Default is 1 hour.